gradam/lol_api/README.rst

 Usage:
 ======

-To start using api simple import lol\_api and then create Client object and pass as arguments api\_key and default region to use when no other specified in api call. eg.
+To start using this api wrapper simple import lol\_api and then create Client object and pass as arguments api\_key and default region to use when no other specified in api call. eg.